 I sold my Schwinn Paramount road bike when I needed cash in college.
 I went from a biker to a walker and I've walked many miles in the decades since.
 Walking is free and unencumbered.
 Anyone who has been significantly into bicycles knows the risk of becoming an "equipment freak" and spending too much money on exotic alloy components.
 So, if it was really the bike bug I was feeling again at 57, I wanted to try something new and relatively simple.

 I appreciate BMX for staying true to its one-speed roots, so I started looking at available bikes and first had to determine 20", 24", 26" or even 29" wheel!
 The biker forums were helpful, with many BMXers saying go with what is essentially BMX, the 20" wheel.
 One forum member pointed out that back in the day when everyone was bike racing on 26" wheels, when the 24" became available everyone switched to it.
 Many thought the 26" and 29" wheels too big.
-One member suggested getting the best of both worlds, a classic 20" and a 24" for cruising, so I bought a Hoffman "Seeker" (20") and a DK "Cygnus" (24").
-Separately I ordered Sunlite 350mm seatpost and saddle to replace the short unified post/seat that comes on these bikes.
+One member suggested getting the best of both worlds, a classic 20" and a 24" for cruising, so I bought a Hoffman "Seeker" (20") and a DK "Cygnus" (24") [later sold to a rider in Brooklyn].

 Back in my road bike days, I read an article in a bicycling magazine about how you might not be able to afford a top-end car like a Ferrari, but a top-end bicycle like a Masi is a reachable dream for many people.
 Even more so with BMX bikes.
 You can get a really cool high-quality bike for relatively little because BMX bikes -- being one-speeds -- are way simpler with less parts than road bikes.